Ian86Myers/Ian86Myers/README.md

-### Here is an overview of my Software Development at IBM
+### Here is an overview of my Software Development technical contributions at IBM
-(Generic code details- not domain specific details) Includes details about my contributions, the technologies used, and any significant results or achievements.
+Generic code details- not domain specific details.
+Includes details about my contributions, the technologies used, and any significant results or achievements.
-# Audit
+# Audit Contribution - GPA-Web Project (2023)

-In 2023, I contributed to the GPA-Web project in Audit.
-GPA-Web is a web GUI that displays test reports and error messages for individual chip designs from an interactive table.
-I enhanced the frontend using React JS and the backend with Node.js, creating dynamic queries and endpoints.
-My key contributions included:
+I played a pivotal role in advancing the GPA-Web project during my contribution to the Audit module.
+GPA-Web, a web GUI, serves as an interactive platform displaying test reports and error messages for individual chip designs.
+My focus encompassed enhancing both the frontend using React JS and the backend with Node.js, where I crafted dynamic queries and endpoints.
+Key highlights of my contributions include:

+- **A/B Testing:**
-- A/B testing.
-I used a legacy app with known validity to test against as well as the source database.
+  - Conducted A/B testing using a legacy app with known validity and the source database.

+- **React Hooks Implementation:**
-- Utilized React hooks to fetch and manage data, to be held on state in our application and passed down the component tree as a prop object.
+  - Utilized React hooks to fetch and manage data, maintaining it on state within our application and passing it down the component tree as a prop object.

+- **User Interaction Enhancement:**
-- Implemented a feature that allows users to view test and report links by clicking on the Cell Name column.
-Code example of how the message object is created.
+  - Implemented a feature enabling users to view test and report links with a simple click on the Cell Name column.

+## Additional Contributions:

+### User Interaction Tracking:
+- Implemented robust user interaction tracking for system analytics.
+- Developed modular functions (`handleCellClick` and `handleMacroCellClick`) to capture Grade and Macro clicks in a dynamic table.
+- Leveraged event tracking to log user actions and optimize data retrieval efficiency.

+### Test Record Generation:
+- Engineered the `createTestDebugRecord` function for comprehensive test record creation.
+- Efficiently concatenated audit and check reports, providing detailed insights for debugging.
+- Ensured reliable performance by implementing robust error handling for various scenarios.

+### Continuous Improvement and Code Optimization:
+- Actively contributed to continuous improvement initiatives, optimizing code structure and enhancing user-facing features.
+- Demonstrated meticulous attention to detail through effective logging and error handling practices.

+### Technology Proficiency:
+- Applied generic code details for a scalable and maintainable solution.
+- Showcased proficiency in event tracking, dynamic data manipulation, and modular code design.

+### Additional Technical Contributions:
-- Enhanced layout, formatting, and filtering for improved user experience.
+- Enhanced layout, formatting, and filtering for an improved user experience.
 - Debugged existing features.
-- Added `@eda/route-auth` middleware for authentication to front and backend to pass a security audit.
+- Integrated `@eda/route-auth` middleware for authentication on both frontend and backend to pass a security audit.
 - Developed functions to construct file path links for various reports from multiple endpoints.
 - Added a feature to gather current user tokens, display them in a ToolTip, and grant access to read external files.
-- Updated backend Node.js code to fetch data efficiently.
+- Updated backend Node.js code for efficient data fetching.
-- Utilized React JS for an interactive table feature and presented mock-ups in Agile meetings.
+- Utilized React JS to implement an interactive table feature and presented mock-ups in Agile meetings.

 # Infrastructure